frectonz/sql-studio/README.md

 - Overview page with common metadata.
 - Tables page with each table's metadata.
+- Queries page with more access to your db.
 - Infinite scroll rows view.
-- A custom query page that gives you more access to your db.

 More features available on the [releases page](https://github.com/frectonz/sql-studio/releases).